Robran Cock (Chair)

 Jim has also been active in building broader professional capability across Australia and championed reform initiatives which saw the creation of a new global standard procurement professional body and other key joint collaborative activities bringing together private and public sector organisations for common good.

-Steven Morton is the Manager of Urban Water Policy, Economics and Water Security in the Water and Climate Change Branch of the Department for Environment, Water and Natural Resources.
+Steven Morton is the Manager of Urban Water Policy, Economics and Water Security in the Water and Climate Change Branch of the Department for Environment and Water.
 Steven is also the current General Manager of the South Australian Stormwater Management Authority.

 Steven leads an extensive water policy agenda, including demand and supply planning, water sensitive urban design, stormwater harvesting and re-use, the implementation of the Water Industry Act 2012, the interface between water and the mining sector and the alignment of water policy and regulation and local industry development.